-At Veterans' Gateway we receive many calls about a wide range of financial issues, from debt advice to compensation, so here are some top tips including contact details for our partners, guidelines and essential information.
+At Veterans' Gateway we receive many calls about a wide range of financial issues, from debt advice to compensation.
+Here are some top tips including contact details for our partners, guidelines and essential information.

-Quick tip - if you're reading any of our guides below and need immediate help from our contact centre please use the red buttons above.
+Quick tip - if you're reading any of our guides and need immediate help please get in touch with our contact centre.
+You can quickly get in touch via the red buttons.

 Need financial advice?

-Our handy guide details organisations including SSAFA (the Armed Forces Charity), The Royal British Legion, and the Family Fund, with cover including mobility costs and household goods.
-You will need to be either existing or ex-service personnel, based in England, NI or Wales, and meet certain criteria.
+Our guides for England, Wales and Nothern Ireland and Scotland include contact details for SSAFA (the Armed Forces Charity), The Royal British Legion, Family Fund, and Poppy Scotland.
+Here you will find a range of help such as grants for mobility costs and household goods.
+You will need to be either existing or ex-service personnel, and meet certain criteria.

 Vulnerable individuals may also be eligible to apply for the The British Gas Energy Trust Grant which includes other household debts such as rent arrears and council tax.